DataFire/Integrations/integrations/generated/epa_gov_air/README.md

   * TRIIDs **required** `string`: A unique 15-character ID assigned for each facility within the Toxics Release Inventory (TRI) program.
 The format is ZZZZZNNNNNSSSSS, where ZZZZZ = ZIP code, NNNNN = the first 5 consonants of the name, and SSSSS = the first 5 non-blank non-special characters in the street address.
   * TRIbalFlag **required** `string`
   * ViolFlag **required** `string`: Indicates if the facility had a violation within the last 3 years.
 1 = Yes
+  * WebDocs `string`: Contains flags that identify what web accessible documents are available for the facility.

 ### air2_MapOutput
 * air2_MapOutput `object`: Map Output Object